 According to Paul, who do we pray for?
 We are to pray to God for all people.
 We are to pray for every kind of person.
 There is no category of people for which we do not pray.
 There should be diversity in our praying.

 We are to pray for leaders in high positions.
 Paul writes this under the rule and reign of Nero who was violently persecuting Christians.
-Not just Nero, as best as we know there were hardly any Christian rulers in the world in the first century.
+Not just Nero, we know there were hardly any Christian rulers in the world in the first century.
 Paul says pray for the king, the ruler, the leader, or the emperor who is plotting your persecution.
 Pray for the king you suffer under, the leader you do not agree with, and pray for the ruler you do not approve of.

 What do We Pray For?